Introduction

 Create your first composition

-Before jumping into the creation of an evironment for the IOR benchmark, let us go through a simpler example.
+Before jumping into the creation of an environment for the IOR benchmark, let us go through a simpler example.

 In the next sections, we will present the notions and commands of NixOS Compose.